thanhtd32/SAprioriSystem/README.md

 # SAprioriSystem
-SApriori Engine to Predict the seasonal consumption behavior of consumers based on Object Relational Mapping model and S-Apriori algorithm, support to export rules into Excel
+SApriori Engine to Predict the seasonal consumption behavior of consumers based on Object Relational Mapping model and S-Apriori algorithm, load dataset from github or local, support export the rules into Excel

 This Research from KMOU (Korea Maritime & Ocean University) - Data Science Lab - Room 407.